 When an applicant applies to an ExCB for its national certification or approval of Ex equipment on the basis of an ExTR, a copy of the ExTR shall accompany the application.
 In addition, for the purposes of 10.1, the ExCB may request a sample of the Ex equipment and copies of the documentation referred to in the report for the purposes specified in 10.1.The National Member Body shall inform the ExMC Secretary of any national certification requirements beyond those of gaining an IECEx CoC.
 Changes to such requirements shall be communicated to the ExMC Secretary as soon as possible, in order that such information is kept up to date.

 Compliance with rules

-The applicant shall follow the rules of procedure of the ExCB and shall confirm readiness to comply with all the relevant provisions regarding, for example, factory surveillance and payment of fees.
+The issuing ExCB shall ensure that the applicant complies with all relevant rules of procedure of the ExCB and shall confirm the agreement of the applicant to comply with all the relevant provisions , for example, factory surveillance and payment of fees.

 Appeals

 Should the ExCB receiving an ExTR or QAR for recognition consider it to have been issued in error, the ExCB that issued the report(s) shall be informed as soon as possible.
-If the ExCBs involved arrive at different conclusions, the case may be referred to the IECEx Board of Appeal by either of the ExCBs.
+If the ExCBs involved arrive at different conclusions, the case may be referred to the IEC Board of Appeal, with initial consideration by the ExMC Secretary, by either of the ExCBs.

 Also, should a manufacturer consider an ExTR or QAR to have been issued in error, the ExCB that issued the report(s) shall be informed as soon as possible.
-If the issuing ExCB arrives at different conclusions, but another ExCB agrees with the manufacturer, the case may be referred to the IECEx Board of Appeal.
+If the issuing ExCB arrives at different conclusions, but another ExCB agrees with the manufacturer, the case may be referred to the IEC Board of Appeal, with initial consideration by the ExMC Secretary.

-Should a manufacturer or applicant be refused the issuing of an ExTR, QAR or IECEx CoC or be the subject of suspension or cancellation of an IECEx CoC and disagree with this decision, they may lodge an appeal in accordance with IECEx Basic Rules
+Should a manufacturer or applicant be refused the issuing of an ExTR, QAR or IECEx CoC, or be the subject of suspension or cancellation of an IECEx CoC and disagree with this decision, they may lodge an appeal to the IEC Board of Appeal, with initial consideration by the ExMC Secretary.

 Acceptance of certification bodies and testing laboratories

+.

+Acceptance of certification bodies

+General

-NOTE When an application is made for acceptance of a certification body that intends to employ already accepted ExTLs, assessment is made according to this clause.
-Applications for acceptance of a certification body and an associated testing laboratory may be submitted together or as one combined application, and assessment according to 11.1 and 11.2 may be combined.
+When an application is made for acceptance of a certification body that intends to employ already accepted ExTLs, assessment is made according to this clause.

-Acceptance of certification bodiesWhen an application is made for acceptance of a certification body that intends to employ already accepted ExTLs, assessment is made according to this clause.
 Applications for acceptance of a certification body and an associated testing laboratory may be submitted together or as one combined application, and assessment according to 11.1 and 11.2 may be combined

 Conditions for acceptance